 Perfect Winter Remodeling Projects

-You may think only indoor projects are right for winter remodeling, but there is a fair share of improvements that can take place both inside and outside.
 Take a look at the list of project ideas and get started now before the warm weather makes way.

 - Additions: Need more space?
 Consider converting that unfinished basement or attic into usable space.
 If you want to build on, we’ve already covered that pouring a foundation to accommodate a bigger footprint might be in the cards if the area is clear of snow and temperatures aren’t too cold.